dmccreary/ekg-book/docs/glossary.md

 Due to confidentially reasons, sensitive employee data is often stored in a [subgraph](#subgraph) with specific [access controls].

-<br/>Also know as: Human Resources Graph
+* Also know as: Human Resources Graph
-<br/>Also know as: Human Capital Graph
+* Also know as: Human Capital Graph

 #### Enterprise Knowledge Graph
 A scalable graph database system used to store large-scale connected information for an entire enterprise.